unitedmcgill/mcgillwebapi/README.md

 # Welcome to ASP.NET Core

+** To run controller from a command prompt:  dotnet run ** To run controller from vscode, F5
+Runs on port 5001

 We've made some big updates in this release, so it’s **important** that you spend a few minutes to learn what’s new.

 You've created a new ASP.NET Core project.
 [Learn what's new](https://go.microsoft.com/fwlink/?LinkId=518016)